Baby Kale, Mozzarella, and Egg Bake Recipe (and Ten More Ideas for Starting Your Day with Kale!)

 This can be cut into individual servings to keep in the fridge and microwaved for a quick breakfast during the week.
 Don’t microwave longer than 1-2 minutes or the eggs can get slightly rubbery.

-One of the best diet tips I know is to eat vegetables for every meal, and this low-glycemic recipe is a great way to get some veggies for breakfast.
-As long as you use low-fat cheese, this would be approved for any phase of the South Beach Diet.
+One of the best diet tips I know is to eat vegetables for every meal, and this low-carb recipe is a great way to get some veggies for breakfast.
+This would be great for any phase of the South Beach Diet and most other low-carb eating plans.
+South Beach would recommend low-fat cheese but other low-carb diet plans may prefer full-fat cheese.

 Red Kale and Cheese Omelet for Two from Kalyn’s Kitchen